Nortel: Independence from Western Electric

-In 1949, an antitrust suit in the U.S. forced AT&T/Western Electric to sell its stake in Northern Electric to Bell Canada.
+In 1949, an antitrust suit in the United States forced AT&T/Western Electric to sell its stake in Northern Electric to Bell Canada.
 AT&T spun off Northern Electric in 1956.
 Deprived of its Western Electric tie, Northern began developing its own products.
 In 1953, Northern Electric produced its first television sets using tubes made by RCA.
 Bell Canada acquired 100 percent of Northern Electric in 1964; through public stock offerings starting in 1973, Bell's ownership of Northern Electric and its successors would be reduced, though it continued to have majority control.

 In 1966, the Northern Electric research lab, Northern Electric Laboratories (the predecessor to Bell-Northern Research), started looking into the possibilities of fiber optic cable, and in 1969, began work on digitizing telephone communications.
-Also in 1969, Northern began making inroads into the U.S. market with its switching systems.
-In 1972, it opened its first factory in the U.S. in Michigan.
+Also in 1969, Northern began making inroads into the US market with its switching systems.
+In 1972, it opened its first factory in the US in Michigan.
 In the late 1960s and early 1970s, Northern began shipping its first digital switching systems, one of the earliest such systems to be sold.

 Northern Telecom was, with Bell-Northern Research, in the early 1970s a part owner of MicroSystems International, a semiconductor manufacturer based in Nepean, outside Ottawa.

 Northern Telecom and "Digital World"

 In March 1976, the company name was changed to Northern Telecom Limited, and management announced its intention to concentrate the company's efforts on digital technology.
-Northern Telecom was the first company in its industry to announce and to deliver a complete line of fully digital telecommunications products.
-The product line was branded "Digital World" and included the well known DMS-100, a fully digital central office switch serving as many as 100,000 lines, which was a key contributor to the company's revenue for close to 15 years.
+Northern Telecom was the first company in its industry to announce and deliver a complete line of fully digital telecommunications products.
+The product line was branded "Digital World" and included the DMS-100, a fully digital central office switch serving as many as 100,000 lines, which was a key contributor to the company's revenue for close to 15 years.